victorcampos/pymongologger/README.md

 ----

 This project is intended to be a simple click logger for ads as an app for Django.
-It's API should be very simple and straightforward to understand.
+Its API should be very simple and straightforward to understand.

 Usage
 -----